recolude/rap/README.md

 **RAP is in Beta**

 Recolude's official recording file format.
+Ain't no kill like overkill.

 ## Install